 2. Secure Your Supply Chain

 Mitigate supply chain uncertainties by improving your supply chain management with all your vendors, no matter how small.
-The pandemic has shown us that the smallest parts can cause the biggest problems.
+The pandemic has shown us the smallest parts can cause the biggest problems.

 3. Use Funds Wisely